 But in most cases it is easier and more reliable to get data from the non-governmental sources in the next section.

 congress-legislators.
 The congress-legislators project on Github is a comprehensive database of all Members of Congress since 1789, stored in YAML format.
 We began this project in 2012 and continue to maintain it with others.

 congress project.
 The congress project on github is an open source community repository where we write Python scripts to gather official legislative information and convert it into more usable JSON data files.
 The scripts produce data in an easier format that you would get from official sources.

 ProPublica Congress API.
 The ProPublica Congress API is the only public API for legislative information.
 The API was formerly the Sunlight Foundation Congress API and traces its history to our legislative data offerings back in 2010.

 How To Build an App to Call/Write Congress and Creating congressional district maps with Mapbox explain how to find someone’s congressional district and how to use that to help them contact their representative or senator.

-Bulk Data.
-Our bulk data contains the raw data behind most everything you see on GovTrack in XML or JSON format (and sometimes both).
+DEPRECATED - Ends Summer 2017 Bulk Data: Our bulk data contains the raw data behind most everything you see on GovTrack in JSON format.
 You can download the bulk data using rsync, a common Unix data transfer utility.
-We began making our bulk data available in 2005.

-GIS API and Maps.
-THIS SERVICE IS DEPRECATED and will be discontinued on January 4, 2017.
+DEPRECATED - Ends on Jan 3, 2017 GIS API and Maps.
 We host a map server and API for United States Congressional Districts, 113th Congress (i.e. 2012 elections and on), based on the geographic data made available by the U.S. Census.
+This service will be discontinued on January 4, 2017.